Cold Brew Concentrate Recipe Featured

 On the other hand, I’ve had conversations with other baristas, who only use light roasts for cold brew.
 So as you can see, there is no right answer, don’t shy away from experimenting with various roast levels.

-Remember that one of the best parts of making homemade coffee is in tailoring the recipe to suit your taste.
+Remember that one of the best parts of making homemade coffee is tailoring the recipe to suit your taste.
 It is basically your obligation to explore diverse origins, varieties, and processing methods, or even blend multiple types of beans together.

 Grinding Your Coffee Beans for Cold Brew